wireapp/wire-server-deploy/offline/wiab-staging.md

 ### Environment Setup

 - **[Making tooling available in your environment](docs_ubuntu_22.04.md#making-tooling-available-in-your-environment)**
-  - Source the `bin/offline-env.sh` shell script to set up a `d` alias that runs commands inside a Docker container with all necessary tools for offline deployment.
+  - Source the `bin/offline-env.sh` shell script by running `source bin/offline-env.sh` to set up a `d` alias that runs commands inside a Docker container with all necessary tools for offline deployment.

 - **[Generating secrets](docs_ubuntu_22.04.md#generating-secrets)**
   - Run `./bin/offline-secrets.sh` to generate fresh secrets for Minio and coturn services.
 This creates two secret files: `ansible/inventory/group_vars/all/secrets.yaml` and `values/wire-server/secrets.yaml`.